Saigon's Young Voice Actors Learn There's More to Dubbing Than Pretty Voices | Saigoneer

 Kim Ngân was a university student majoring in Korean studies.
 Unfortunately, she had to suspend her education while in her second year due to family financial problems.
 Amid feelings of loss and confusion, Ngân was lucky enough to have been introduced to this job by a friend.
 She began by enrolling in a training center, while at the same time broadening her knowledge through social media as well as fellow voice actors who have more experience.

 Quỳnh, on the other hand, has worked in media, so she was constantly surrounded by voice actors during television commercial shoots and recording sessions.
 Her initial curiosity turned into considerable interest, so she found herself a dubbing course with good reviews.
-She immediately signed up, for this had fascinated her ever since she was little.
+She immediately signed up because the field fascinated her ever since she was little.

 To their pleasant surprise, the more Ngân and Quỳnh become familiar with the field, especially after enrolling in GREEN Voices, the more they were amazed by the fact that the reality of voice acting isn’t how they always imagined it to be.
 “A voice actor needs more than just great vocal skills to become the voices of lives they never lived,” Quỳnh shared.